 *Prices vary based on location.
 The majority will have the above plans available to them.

 HughesNet’s newest technology, Gen5, offers download speeds of 25 Mbps and upload speeds of 3 Mbps.
 This is true no matter which plan you choose or where you live, which makes HughesNet a better choice than competing satellite provider Viasat (formerly Exede) in most areas.

 HughesNet’s Data Limits

 HughesNet currently advertises “unlimited” satellite internet.
 What this means is that for the first 10 to 50 GB of your plan (this is determined by whichever plan you choose), you’ll enjoy download speeds of 25 Mbps.
 After hitting your data limit, your service will be available at reduced speeds, which HughesNet says will be between 1 and 3 Mbps.

 If you’re familiar with Verizon Wireless’s Safety Mode, this is a very similar concept.
 Like Verizon and other wireless providers, you can also pay for additional high speed data to restore your speed to 25 Mbps in the form of Data Tokens.
 You can purchase Data Tokens in 3, 5, 10 and 25 GB allotments for $3 per GB.

 Your Modem and Router

 HT2000W Wi-Fi Modem Router

-HughesNet offers the HT2000W Wi-Fi Modem Router with all of its plans for $9.99 per month for the first year, and then $14.99/month after that.
+HughesNet offers the HT2000W Wi-Fi Modem Router with all of its plans for $14.99 per month.
 This includes both your modem and router functionality, which is how HughesNet claims “built in WiFi” with its internet packages.
 The $14.99 also covers all of the equipment you will need for service like the satellite receiver, cables. etc.

 The HughesNet HT2000W Wi-Fi Modem Router offers industry-standard performance, with 2.4 GHz and 5 GHz networks, and 802.11ac WiFi.
 You can track data usage by individual device and set up a separate WiFi point for your guests.

 You can also choose to buy all of your equipment outright when you start your HughesNet service.
-Instead of paying $9.99/$14.99 per month ($299.76 over the life of your 2-year contract), you’ll have to fork over $249.99 for the purchase option plus an installation fee of $199.99.
+Instead of paying $14.99 per month ($359.76 over the life of your 2-year contract), you’ll have to fork over $249.99 for the purchase option plus an installation fee of $199.99.